This is our 2011 Jobs Rated Methodology report.

 - Employment Growth:

-The "mega factor" for outlook as defined here is expected employment growth through the year 2016, as forecast by the Department of Labor.
-In the Outlook Rankings this figure is listed in the "Job Growth Through 2016" column.
-It is expressed as a percentage increase in jobs in a particular career field over a ten year period, 2006-2016, which is the Department's latest available estimate.
-The Jobs Rated ranking system simply uses this figure as a whole number rather than a percent, and adds and subtracts several numbers to it that are derived from other pieces of data; one is a score for the degree of unemployment and the other is the multiple that one can increase one's salary.
+The "mega factor" for outlook as defined here is expected employment growth through the year 2018, as forecasted by the Department of Labor.
+It is expressed as a percentage increase in jobs in a particular career field during the period, 2008-2018, which is the Department’s latest available estimate.
+The Jobs Rated ranking system simply uses this figure as a whole number rather than a percent, and adds and subtracts several numbers to it that are derived from other pieces of data; one is a score for the degree of unemployment and the other is the multiple that one can increase one’s salary.
 Below is more on these additional factors.

 - Income Growth Potential:

 This refers to how much a worker can increase his or her income.
-See the preceding section about income scores and refer to the subsection "Growth Potential" for an explanation as to what this is.
+See the subsection "Growth Potential" under Income for a detailed explanation.
 This score for Growth potential is then added to the employment growth score.

-Unemployment data reflects estimates, mainly from the Department of Labor, for the third quarter, 2009.
+Unemployment data reflects estimates, mainly from the Department of Labor, for the third quarter, 2010, the latest available data.
 Below are five ranges of unemployment that were used in the scoring.
 Because unemployment is obviously a negative thing, a derivative of the unemployment rate of a particular job is subtracted from the sum of Employment Growth and Income Growth Potential.

-Below are the ranges, and in parenthesis after each range is the whole number that is subtracted from the sum of the Employment Growth and Income Growth Potential:
+Below are the unemployment rankings.
+Listed after each range in parenthesis is the range of numbers that is subtracted from the sum of the Employment Growth and Income Growth Potential, depending on the degree of unemployment within each designation, which is shown at the far left of the table.

 4. PHYSICAL DEMANDS